Do I Always Need to Call the Police After a Car Crash in California?

 After a California car accident, the people involved are required to stop and check the other individual and damage to the vehicles.
 If one of the drivers does not stop and continues driving without assessing the situation and talking with the other party, they can be charged with fleeing a hit-and-run for fleeing the scene.
 Even if the accident seems minor, there is a possibility that someone can be hurt.

-While minor accidents with little to no damage are not required to be reported to the police, it is still a good idea to have the accident on file in case you discover an injury that resulted from the accident.
+While minor accidents with little to no damage are not required to be reported to the police, it is still a good idea to have an accident report on file in case you discover an injury that resulted from the accident.
 For example, if another car rear-ends you, but you both stop and see there is no damage, you may decide to part ways without calling the police.
-If you later find out that you sustained whiplash from the accident you will have to pay for medical treatment and medication for your injury.
+If you later find out that you sustained whiplash from the accident, having an accident report can be beneficial for your insurance claims and legal disputes, ensuring you get the necessary medical treatment and medication for your injury.

 Another reason to contact the police after even a minor accident is to document the facts.
 At-fault drivers often apologize and admit fault at the scene only to later try to shift blame when speaking with the insurance companies.
 In short, contacting the police after an accident can save you money, time, and frustration.

-Does the Law Require Me to Contact the Police after an Accident in California?
+Does the Law Require Me to Contact the Police for a Police Report after an Accident in California?

 There are a few circumstances where the drivers must report the accident to the California Highway Patrol or the local police department where the crash occurred.
 In any of the cases below, the accident must be reported within 24 hours after the accident: